taoAIGC/Multi-AI-Comparison/README.md

 🔐 Security and Privacy

-"Multi-AI" does not monitor your browsing history or collect any user information.
+"AI Shortcuts" does not monitor your browsing history or collect any user information.

-"Multi-AI" operates entirely within your browser!
+"AI Shortcuts" operates entirely within your browser!
 This means all user settings are always retrieved and stored locally in your browser.

 ### For any inquiries